There’s a lot of good news when it comes to getting and staying married.

-According to Chapman, everyone has a primary love language.
+According to Chapman (1992), everyone has a primary love language.
 If you’re interested in finding out more, The 5 Love Languages site offers a free quiz.
-It also includes an app so that you can take the quiz, then connect with your partner.
+It also includes an app so that you can take the quiz then connect with your partner.

-There are several ways to look at marriage ‘types.’
-One way is to break marriage down into two: civil or religious.
+There are several ways to look at marriage types.
+One way is to break marriage down into civil or religious partnerships.
 Many civil unions include a religious element, though this isn’t necessary.
-And, various religions typically recognize civil marriages.
+And various religions typically recognize civil marriages.
 States often recognize religious marriages, though licensing still might be necessary.
 This is the easiest distinction between marriage types.

 Other definitions of marriage types exist.
 These include either a description of the marriage style, or the couple’s interaction within the marriage.

-There are four basic styles or approaches to marriage.
-In sociological terms they are:
+In sociological terms, there are four basic styles or approaches to marriage:

 Polygyny – One male, more than one wife; this is further broken down into sororal and non-sororal.
 The former involves sisters, the latter doesn’t.